-Want to play PC VR content on your Oculus Quest or Oculus Quest 2?
+Want to play PC VR content on your Oculus Quest or Meta Quest 2?
 Here’s everything you need and how to do it.

-The Oculus Quest 2 is a fantastic standalone headset from Facebook.
-There’s heaps of native content available on the Oculus Quest store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC.
+The Meta Quest 2 (formerly known as Oculus Quest 2) is a fantastic standalone headset from Meta (formerly Facebook).
+There’s heaps of native content available on the Oculus Store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC — wired and wirelessly.

-There’s two ways to do this.
-First and foremost, there’s Facebook’s official method called Oculus Link, which uses a USB cable.
-However, there’s also a more advanced, unofficial wireless option that uses a Quest app called Virtual Desktop.
+First and foremost, there’s Meta’s official wired method called Oculus Link, which uses a USB cable.
+However, there’s also more advanced wireless options — Meta’s official wireless option, Air Link, and a third-party app, Virtual Desktop.

-In addition to your Oculus Quest headset, you’ll also need a VR-ready PC.
+In addition to your Quest headset, you’ll also need a VR-ready PC.

 The specification requirements will change depending on the game as well — some PC VR games require beefier specs than others — so be sure to check game requirements too.

-Alternatively, any USB C to C cable that meets at least USB 2.0 specification should work (or you could use a USB-A to C with an A to C adapter, both of which need to be at least USB 2.0).
+Depending on what cables you have on hand, you may not need to purchase a new cable to use with Link.
+Any USB-C cable that meets at least USB 2.0 specification should work, but USB 3 and above is preferable.
 The cable should be at least 3 meters minimum, ideally 5 if you want a maximum range of movement.

 We’ve got an entire guide on building an Oculus Link cable, so read that if you’re still unsure.

-Download the official Oculus Quest app, which if the software that will run Oculus Link and allow you to play PC VR games on your headset.
-You can get it here, listed as Oculus Link setup software.
+Download the official Oculus PC app, which will run Oculus Link (and Air Link) and allow you to play PC VR games on your headset.
+You can get it here, listed as a download for Air Link and Link Cable.

 Oculus Link also works with SteamVR, so make sure to download Steam and install SteamVR if you want to play any of that content.